thegamecracks/github-release-downloader/README.md

    The above commands will install multiple dependencies so a [virtual environment] is recommended.

+2. (Optional) Create and add a [Personal Access Token] to the program.

+   This is used to make authenticated requests, avoiding the [60 requests/hour] rate limit.
+The token should only be given read permission for whatever repositories you will be downloading from (`repo:public_repo` for classic tokens).

+   Once created, use `grd auth` to register your token.

 3. Run `grd download <owner> <repo>` to download an asset from that repository, or alternatively `python -m grd download <owner> <repo>`.